-Carmina \c(a)-rmi-na, car-mina\ as a girls' name is of Hebrew derivation, and the meaning of Carmina is "garden, orchard".
-Carmina is a variant of Carmel (Hebrew).
+Carmina /car-mi-na/ [3 sylls.] as a girls' name is of Hebrew derivation, and the meaning of Carmina is "garden, orchard".
+Carmina is a variant form of Carmel (Hebrew) with the suffix -ina.
 Carmina is also a derivative of Carmen (Hebrew).

 Carmina is a somewhat prominent first name for females (#3580 out of 4276, Top 84%) but an uncommon surname for both adults and children.
 (2000 U.S. Census)

 Below is a graphed analysis of the popularity of the girl name Carmina and associated names.
-Carma, Carmel, Carmela, Carmelita, Carmella, Carmen (#383 in 2014) and Charmaine are the prominent varying forms of Carmina (#unlisted) appearing in the Top 1000.
-These girl names reached the top of their popularity during the years 1920-1929 (usage of 0.4001%) and have become significantly less widespread since (usage 0.0881%, down 78%), with forms such as Carmela, Carmelita, Carmella, Carmen and Charmaine falling out of style.
+Carma, Carmel, Carmela, Carmelita, Carmella, Carmen (#383 in 2014) and Charmaine are the prominent varying forms of Carmina (not ranked) appearing in the Top 1000.
+Variants like Carmilla are seldom used.
+These girl names reached the top of their popularity during the years 1920-1929 (usage of 0.4001%) and have become significantly less widespread since (usage 0.0881%, 78% less), with forms such as Carmela, Carmelita, Carmella, Carmen and Charmaine falling out of style.
 (2014 Birth Statistics)